loverso-smartthings/rayzurbock-SmartThings-BigTalker/README.md

 * 1/17/2016 - 1.1.4-Beta9
   * BugFix: Corrected an issue introduced in 1.1.4-Beta8 when ' or " was used in a phrase.
 These break LANnouncer, so I meant to strip them; instead I added a hyphen in their place cause "It's" to be pronounced "It" and "s".
 Corrected by striping ' out properly.
 This also corrected an issue where in a weather forecast "Low 10's" was pronounced "Low 10 S" instead of "Low tens".
   * Corrected an issue introduced in 1.1.4-Beta8 where multiple chained variables were not being processed.
 Ie: "It's Time to Wake Up. %weathercurrent%. %weathertoday%"
+* 1/18/2016 - 1.1.4-Beta10
+  * BugFix: Do not replace "." "," with "-" while in musicPlayer mode otherwise the ST TTS engine pronounces "dash".
+  * Feature Modifications: Weather forecast wind direction ENE was not pronounced.
+Added conversions for ENE, ESE, WNW, WSW.